Jamás retornarás

 Something was telling me she would never come back,

-in my soul would dwell.
+and that dusk, in my soul would dwell.

-And today that in the end I understand
+And today that at last, I understand

-the truth, terrible and cruel,
+the terrible and cruel truth,

 I feel that life is leaving me.